 “The more alcohol sales outlets, the easier it is for people to purchase alcohol,” says Rosie.

-“And it will be the local community that bears the brunt with more pressure on local services to cope with the related problems.”
+“It will be the local community that bears the brunt with more pressure on local services to cope with the related problems.”

 Meanwhile, Nelson City Councillor Matt Lawrey says the application highlights “a dangerous and gaping hole” in the city’s licensing laws, with there currently being no grounds for the Nelson District Licensing Committee to reject the application based on an increased density of outlets.